kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 ```

 And i1 = 1, j1 = 1, i2 = 3, j2 = 3, return 15 as there are 15 numbers in the matrix smaller than 6 or greater than 23.

+## Daily Coding Problem: Problem #807 [Hard]

+This problem was asked by Amazon.

+Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.

+For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".